 You can use this form to keep a record of private driving practice, including the type of roads/conditions.

 Remember, it’s illegal for learner drivers to go on motorways unless they’re accompanied by an approved driving instructor in a car with dual controls.

 It might be worth waiting to have your first practice session after they've had a few lessons with their driving instructor.

 Ask what specific skills they'd like to cover in your lesson and talk about what they've been doing with their instructor.

 Going over the things the learner driver has been taught from their driving lessons helps reinforce the good practice and tips they’ve had from a driving expert.

 It's crucial to keep calm in the car and not let things get heated.
 If either of you start to lose your cool, take a five-minute break and then try again with a clean slate.

-If it’s not working, don't keep trying.
-Sometimes the best thing to do is to admit defeat.
+Patience is key to supervising a learner driver, but if things aren’t working, sometimes it’s best to admit defeat.
 You could be the best of friends usually, but the teacher-pupil relationship just might not work.

 If this is the case, it’s better that the learner finds someone else to practice with rather than burn any bridges.